Analysis

 By Friday the original account had Anthropic settling on a three-part plan: accelerate a domestic-only Fable 5 variant, push for clearer capability thresholds in export rules, and shift marketing back toward Opus 4.8 and Sonnet 4.6, which the ban leaves untouched.

 The direction is broadly right, the specifics less so.
-Anthropic is genuinely working on a US-only path to comply, but via customer ID-document scanning, not a separately named "Fable 5-D" product, and there's no public "weeks away" timeline.
+Anthropic is genuinely working on a US-only path to comply, but via customer ID-document scanning (opens in a new tab), not a separately named "Fable 5-D" product, and there's no public "weeks away" timeline.
 The "-D" name looks invented.
 A separate claim that Anthropic decided to open-source parts of its safety evaluation framework in response has no source behind it either, so take it as unconfirmed.

 The Week Ahead